-Horizontal clearance criteria are given in Table 25.4.14.4 and in the Utility Accommodation Manual.
+Horizontal clearance criteria are given in Table 25.4.14.4 and in the Utility Accommodation Manual (UAM).
+Additional clearance criteria are found in the UAM.

 25.4.21 At-grade Railroad Crossings

 When highway improvements are undertaken that include at-grade railroad crossings, the physical and operational characteristics shall be reviewed and upgraded to meet minimum standards.
 Recommendations shall be made by the District Railroad Coordinator for incorporation into the project.